 Unfortunately, many pets are euthanased each year as owners are unable to meet these unexpected costs.
 Pet Insurance is your safeguard against this outcome.

-There are several companies that offer pet insurance and your veterinarian can help you find one that relates to your pets and your requirements.
+There are several companies that offer pet insurance and your veterinarian can recommend a range of policies that suit your pets and your requirements.